Chat with us, powered by LiveChat ;

 • Regulating Short-Term Rentals and Vacation Homes

 Many HOAs have restrictions on short-term rentals, a popular way to generate income from properties in tourist destinations like Puerto Rico.
-These restrictions can range from outright bans to specific conditions that must be met for short-term rentals to be allowed.
+But can an HOA prevent you from renting your home entirely?
+Reviewing the HOA's rules will clarify this and help you develop a compliant rental strategy.

 • Imposing Fees and Assessments